 AAM is offering this benefit to publisher clients as another way to help them stand out for their commitment to quality and transparency.
-We recently became a member of JournalList because we are committed to partnering with organizations that develop new solutions to elevate transparency in the industry.
+We partnered with JournalList because we support organizations that develop new solutions to elevate transparency in the industry.

 How is Trust.txt used in the industry?

 Industry associations and individual publishers participate in Trust.txt to create another signal of trust for the good work publishers do.
-AAM recently became a member of JournalList and launched its Trust.txt file listing all AAM publishers.
-Publishers can create Trust.txt files on their own or join JournalList and the organization will create one for them.
-The goal of the program is to make it easy for advertisers, ad tech platforms and search engines to easily identify quality publishers and make connections between trusted media and industry organizations.
+As a member of JournalList, AAM’s Trust.txt file lists all AAM publishers.
+The goal of the program is to help advertisers, ad tech platforms and search engines to easily identify quality publishers by making connections between trusted media and industry organizations.

 Why should publishers participate?

 By participating in Trust.txt, publishers are signaling to advertisers and tech platforms that they are legitimate media providers committed to quality, journalistic integrity and adherence to industry standards.
 It’s an easy way for publishers to stand up for their quality and stand out in a crowded digital market.